- Parent Center

 Education at Epiphany School takes place in a faith-filled atmosphere which fosters in each student a positive, personal relationship with God and respect for others.
 Our academic mission is to instill and develop a life-long love of learning.
 The small classroom size provides a setting in which students are taught, nurtured, and challenged according to their individual learning styles.
 Classes in grades 5-6 are departmentalized (students receive instruction from teachers who specialize in a particular area) for Science, English, Math and History.
 Each classroom is furnished with an interactive whiteboard (SMART Boards) and two wireless laptop computers.
 Our building houses a state of the art computer room, a fully equipped science laboratory, a spacious music room and an extensive Library.
 Epiphany School provides a firm foundation for the formative years in a student’s education.

 Students are taught basic concepts of prayer, worship, scripture and doctrine, enabling them to develop as responsible Christians who have a knowledge of the Catholic faith and a commitment to service.
 The students are immersed in the Church through daily prayer, Liturgies, celebration of Feast and Holy days, and Stations of the Cross.
 Second grade students are prepared for the reception of the Sacraments of Reconciliation and Eucharist.
-Every three years students are prepared for the reception of the Sacrament of Confirmation.
 Students in Grade 6 receive guidance in developing relationships that are rooted in respect and reverence for others.
 Mission awareness projects, outreach programs and volunteer opportunities are presented throughout the school year to motivate the students to respect life at all levels, and to reach out to those in need.